slauzinho/caixa.py/README.md

 ```
 Optional commands
 ------------------
-1. by using the flag --excel we can create a table in Excel with our transactions and transactions date.
+1.Create Excel files:
 ```bash
 python caixa.py -u [username] --excel
 ```
-  if you dont choose a password the script will create the file based on the data previously saved.
+By using the flag --excel we can create a table in Excel with our transactions and transactions date.
+If you dont choose a password the script will create the file based on the data previously saved.

-2. if you want to custom file names just run:
+2. Custom filenames
 ```bash
 python caixa.py -u [username] -p [password] -f [filename]
 ```
-or
 ```bash
 python caixa.py -u [username] -f [filename] --excel
 ```